sharonen/my_learning_app/README.md

 * docker_compose down

-# Enjoy and learn something new every day!
+# Enjoy and learn something new every day!!